ericksm248/Project_Datalogger_with_PIC16F1847/README.md

 The code on the ESP32 allows multiple connections and transfers data emulating **concurrency** thanks to the AsyncTCP library.
 We have 3 pages, each containing 10 messages.
 New messages replace the old ones.
 You can switch between pages by pressing a button.
 The new messages always appear at the top of page 1, with older messages arranged consecutively below.

-### Platformio Project
+### Mplab X IDE Project
-This project can be opened with PlatformIO and works very well.
-The project uses the libraries: ESPAsyncWebServer, AsyncTCP, and WiFi.
-For the TFT, I use the library from LCDWiki but have applied some custom modifications to it, adding new functions developed by me.
+The code of the project can be opened with Mplab X IDE and works very well.
+The project uses the libraries: Petit Fafts , and softUart.

-### TFT features
+### SD CARD library aspects
 The TFT uses an SPI interface with an 8MHz data clock.
 The TFT used in this project has a resolution of 480x320 pixels, a 4-inch screen, and uses the ST7796 driver with 16 bits per pixel.
 This TFT requires commands and parameters for initial configuration, after which the screen can be used normally.